Faith or Belief?

 Perhaps take some time to reflect on these things.
 Maybe consider:

-Do I receive God’s love through my beliefs/intellect, through my actions/practices, through my perspectives/experiences, and through my core self/becoming?
+• How do I receive God’s love through my beliefs/intellect?
+Through my actions/practices?
+Through my perspectives/experiences?
+Through my core self/becoming?
 Are all of these worked-into my spiritual life?

 Truly we are loved by God, whether we “know” it or not.
 It is my prayer that no matter how we may feel — how wrong, unworthy, or unlovable — that we may stand upon the firm foundation that God is love and we are loved!
 May we act out of faith in the fundamental goodness of reality (and the victory of love!), cultivating perspectives that counter despair and birth hope, becoming ourselves people who, more and more, know love by how it lives through us!